Iowa Test of Basic Skills (ITBS) Results

 Students scoring above the 50th percentile on the 2015 Iowa Test of Basis Skills

 |Grade||Reading||ELA Total||Math Total||Science||Social Studies|

 There were a number of outstanding performances among the three grades that sat for the ITBS.
-For example, in math, six seventh graders test takers scored in the 99th percentile in the math and 80% of seventh graders scored in the top twenty percentile.
+For example, in math, six seventh graders scored in the 99th percentile in the math and 80% of seventh graders scored in the top 20th percentile.
 In English / Language Arts, 65% of the seventh grade class scored at or above the 90th percentile.

 Along with the ITBS, students sat for the Cognitive Abilities Test (CogAT) test.
 The CogAT is used to measure a student’s general reasoning abilities in the areas of verbal, quantitative, and nonverbal skills.
 Parents received CogAT results along with the results of the ITBS.

 We believe that standardized test results provide a diagnostic tool for helping all students reach their academic potential.
 They provide the information necessary to adapt instruction to the personal needs of every student.
 As a school we do not teach to the tests, we learn from them.